oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 ## Groups Tab

-Use this Tab to create compartments in the OCI tenancy.
+Use this Tab to create groups in the OCI tenancy.
 On choosing "Identity" in the SetUpOCI menu will allow to create groups in the OCI tenancy.

 Automation toolkit supports creation and export of Dynamic Groups as well.